10 apps with best user onboarding flow

 With their in-app guide, it shows lets users know that by tapping on the camera icon you can share your first photo or video.
 After that the process of sharing is self explanatory.
 Instagram is a great app with perfect example of function oriented user onboarding.

 Soundcloud is a popular music social network app.
-It allows you to signup using your email id or either through facebook or google.
+It allows you to signup using your email id, facebook login or google id.
 After its one step signup process you are asked to “continue” according to the terms and conditions of the app.
 Next, it asks you to allow the app to send you newsletters to your email.
-After than you are done and into the main app page.
+Then you’re done and on to the main page.

 In the main app page, you can follow people based on given hash tags.
 Given its minimalist user interface design, user with any background can explore through the app to search music, follow users or stream their own audio or podcast.

 Similar to flipping through the pages of magazines, Flipboard has one of the best onboarding experience that starts before you even sign up to the app.
-The news and blog curation app, welcome you to the app, with a flip marked in the first page itself giving you the insight into how to use the app from the very beginning itself.
-As you flip the first page you can see an great UI page where you can select the topic of your interest.
+This news and blog curation app welcomes you with a flip marked on the first page giving you a visual into how to use the app from the very beginning.
+As you flip the first page you can see a great UI page where you can select the topic of your interest.

-Next you are asked to sign up, by the time user is somewhat acquainted with the app usage.
+Next you are asked to sign up, by this time he user is somewhat acquainted with the app usage.
 Giving you the choice to signup with Google, Facebook, Twitter or email, you soon enter the main page of the app and start to flip through.

 MyFitnessPal is a calorie counter and diet plan app to help you gain weight, loose weight or maintain your weight.
 This app has a nice onboarding experience, for an app with many features.

 After letting you signup with facebook or your email, the app guides you through your goal for using the app.
 Let us say your goal is to gain weight.
-The progressively asks you about your height, weight and your goal of how much weight you want to gain.
-And the first stage onboarding ends.
-Only thing that the app comes to fault at onboarding is when the app asks you to fill in your username and password, even though you signed up using facebook.
+The app will lead you through a goal set up and asks you about your height, weight and your goal of how much weight you want to gain.
+The only hiccup in user onboarding is when the app asks you to fill in your username and password, even though you signed up using facebook.

-After you have set up your goal, the has a step by step guide to get you acquainted with the functionality of the app.
-You can then start filling in your daily diet of breakfast, lunch.
-How much water you consumed.
+After you have set up your goal, MyFitnessPal has a step by step guide to get you acquainted with the functionality of the app.
+You can then start filling in your daily diet, how much water was consumed and track your fitness.

-Even Though you app needs to be self explanatory with good usability, but incase your app has tough features, holding your user’s hands to show them around is a good approach.
+Typically your app should be simple to used even without much instruction, but what about when you have more complicated features that aren’t so easily picked up?
+Holding your user’s hands to show them around is a good approach.
 MyfitnessPal is one good example of using progressive onboarding combined with function oriented onboarding.

 Foursquare, a search and discovery app to find places, restaurants, clubs etc. has one of the best user onboarding.
 As you use the app for the first time, the app welcomes you with a nice message and then you are ready to use the app.
-Yo do not need to sign up to the app and start using its service.
-The app shows message in between to guide you to use the app and even asking you to signup using your social media accounts or your email.
+Yo do not need to sign up to the app to start using its service.
+The app shows messages in between to guide you while using the app and even asks you to signup using your social media accounts or your email.

 Strava, a social network site for athletes and cyclist, helps track your runs and rides through GPS.
-App with millions of users, Strava is quick to onboard users.
+An app with millions of users, Strava is quick to onboard users.

 It allows users to either sign up through facebook, google or email.
-As you signup, you are directed the page where you can import your facebook contact or search users by their name.
+As you signup, you are directed to a page where you can import your facebook contact or search users by their name.
 After you are done following people, the next screen is about using the app by starting your activity i.e. running or riding.
-After that you are up to yourself to checkout the rest of the functionality.
-That must be easy with less cluttered UI.
+After that you are on your own to checkout the rest of the functionality.
+An easy task with such a tidy and simplistic UI.

 With its simple to use UI, as you start using the app feature for the first time, the app let’s you know what that means with a popup message.
 Within seconds you are set to use the app as if you’ve used it for ages.